threefoldtecharchive/farmerbot/README.md

 - twinid

 Optional attributes:
+- never_shutdown => true or false telling the farmerbot whether or not the node should never be shutdown
 - cpuoverprovision => a value between 1 and 4 defining how much the cpu can be overprovisioned (2 means double the amount of cpus)
 - public_config => true or false telling the farmerbot whether or not the node has a public config
 - dedicated => true or false telling the farmerbot whether or not the node is dedicated (only allow renting the full node)